by David Johnson and Beth Rowen

 Bin Laden has been disowned by most of his family, including a brother, Sheik Bakr Mohammed bin Laden, who has established scholarship funds at Harvard Law School, and the Harvard School of Design.
 In 1991 his Saudi citizenship was revoked.

 After the Sept.
 11 attacks, the U.S. issued an ultimatum to Taliban-ruled Afghanistan to turn over bin Laden—this was just the last of several such demands made by the U.S. and the UN after bin Laden was implicated in the 1998 U.S. embassy bombings in East Africa (the U.S. also responded then by launching retaliatory missile attacks on Sudan and an al-Qaeda training camp in Afghanistan).
 Binding their fate to bin Laden's, the Taliban became the target of air strikes by the U.S. and Britain beginning in October 2002 that swiftly toppled the regime within two months.
 But Bin Laden, the object of the military campaign in Afghanistan, remained at large.
 He was believed to have fled to the mountainous region of Tora Bora, but the heavy U.S. bombing campaign that followed failed to vanquish him.

-Since the attacks, Bin Laden has released several video tapes broadcast on Qatar's Al Jazeera network, the first of which praised the Sept.
+After the attacks, Bin Laden released several video tapes broadcast on Qatar's Al Jazeera network, the first of which praised the Sept.
 11 hijackers, but stopped just short of claiming responsibility for them.
-In subsequent tapes, he threatened that more attacks against "the infidel" will occur and warned that "America will not live in peace."
-Bin Laden's whereabouts remain elusive, but he is thought to be somewhere in Afghanistan or Pakistan.
-The FBI has placed a $25 million bounty upon his head.
+In subsequent tapes, he threatened that more attacks against "the infidel" would occur and warned that "America will not live in peace."